seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

 docker exec -d seatable /shared/seatable/scripts/seatable.sh restart
 ```

-Next, you can test the Python Runner through SeaTable web page.
+Now, you can test the Python Runner through the SeaTable web page.

-### Scheduler More Configuration Options
+### More Configuration Options of Scheduler

 #### Deploy the https